dyne/sailfish-pool/README.md

 ## Features

+- **Portable**: Tested to run on 32 and 64 bit targets: Apple/OSX and MS/Windows, ARM and x86 as well WASM
 - **Pool Allocator**: Efficiently manages small, fixed-size memory blocks using a preallocated memory pool.
 - **Secure Zeroing**: Ensures all memory is zeroed out before free to protect sensitive information.
 - **Reallocation Support**: Supports `realloc()` for both pool and large memory blocks, handling transitions.